Best 3D Printing Software

 As the name suggests, 3D printing can create 3D objects you’ve designed yourself, scanned, or simply downloaded from websites like Thingiverse or Pinshape.
 However, the real power of 3D printing lies in the fact it can be used for prototype creation, manufacturing spare parts, prosthetics, architecture, even for creating works of art.
 In short, a 3D printer is a large-scale version of a 3D pen.

 Lower Production Costs and Decentralized Production

-Let’s say that, to manufacture your product, you need a specific part.
+Let’s say you need a specific part to manufacture your product.
 You are buying that part from an independent third-party manufacturer.
-With a 3D printer and design software, you could replicate the required part, produce it on-site, and save money on shipping and purchasing it from a retailer.
+With a piece of 3D printer and design software, you could replicate the required part, produce it on-site, and save money on shipping and purchasing it from a retailer.

 With 3D printing, production limitations won’t influence the complexity of your design.
 Compared with traditional injection molding, 3D printer software has a different approach to producing an object.
 Models are created layer by layer, freeing you from the design constraints of conventional methods of production.